siowyisheng/blog/src/pages/on-strategy-in-wir-sind-das-volk.md

 ### Short forms

-I will use the following short forms.
+I will use the following short forms for brevity.
+There are quite a few of them, but most of them should be intuitive, and some can be intuited after knowing the others.

 | SHORT FORM | MEANING                                                  |
 | ---------- | -------------------------------------------------------- |